 All sampling equipment testing and maintenance requirements are detailed in the SWQM Procedures.
-Sampling equipment is inspected and tested upon receipt and is assured appropriate for use.
+Sampling equipment is inspected and tested upon receipt and is assured appropriate for use by Colt Petri (ELS), Lexi Woods (UCRA), and Andrew Clamann (COA).
 Equipment records are kept on all field equipment and a supply of critical spare parts is maintained.